Your Companylogo

 Phishing Attacks

 Manufacturing organizations can fall victim to phishing attacks.
 Hackers pretend to be someone trustworthy and send deceptive emails or messages.
 They try to trick employees into sharing sensitive information or giving them access.
-Info Security Magazine shares that phishing is the most common technique for hackers to invade this industry.

 Ransomware Attacks